bjfletcher/web-dev-starter-kit-broccoli/README.md

 # Getting Started

-1. `make serve`
+1. `make` or `make serve`

-to start the web server on <a href="http://localhost:4200/">http://localhost:4200/</a> and watch for any changes to any of the development files.
+to build the website, serve the website on <a href="http://localhost:4200/">http://localhost:4200/</a>, and watch for any changes to the development files and rebuild on any change, and re-serve the website automatically.
+It will also fire Live Reload events for the web browser to automatically reload after every rebuild.

 2. `make open`

-will open the web browser.
+will open the web browser pointing to this website.

-3. Enable LiveReload with the web browser (install the LiveReload extension if not installed)
+3. Enable LiveReload with the web browser (install the <a href="https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en">LiveReload extension</a> if not installed).
+This means the web browser will automatically reload the page every time a new build is made.

 4. Develop away. :)

 To create a distribution:

 `make build`

+and the built website is in the `dist` folder.

 # Broccoli